-Survival and exploration games, part one
+Survival and exploration games

 If you are based in the UK and fancy trying out upcoming games like Biomutant and Warhammer: Vermintide 2 then book tickets now for the PC Gamer Weekender in the London Olympia this February.
 It should be an exciting year, and we have already lined up a bunch of predictions for PC gaming in 2018.
 We've also made some PC gaming new year's resolutions that we definitely won't break.

 ACTION GAMES OF 2018

 2018 | Piranha Games | Link

 In this singleplayer follow-up to Piranha's MechWarrior Online, you take charge of a mercenary operation in the Inner Sphere, the region of space surrounding earth, and melt some robots in the first MechWarrior campaign in 15 years.
 Developed in Unreal Engine 4, players will have the freedom to choose their house, travel anywhere, and fully customize their mechs for 12 versus 12 battles.

 2018 | Experiment 101 | Link

 This peculiar looking action-RPG mashes up ancient Wushu martial arts, gun-fu, and plenty of anthropomorphic beasts to take down, all in the name of protecting a vast, mystical land.
 Weapon crafting and the ability to infuse your character with psychic mutations or robotic limbs promise to let you bash heads in your own unique way.